ldalessa/ce/README.md

 # ce
 Useful tools for constexpr work.

-(right now this just means `cvector`, but might include more in the future)

-## cvector
+## vectors

+- `cvector<T, N>` a statically allocated vector that supports non-trivially constructible types.

+- `dvector<T>` a dynamically allocated vector that supports non-trivially constructible types

-A fixed-capacity constexpr vector that supports types without trivial constructors, while preserving their `is_trivial*` set of types.
+`constexpr` vectors that supports types without trivial constructors, while preserving their `is_trivial*` set of types.
 Requires C++20 and a compiler that supports concepts, with the `concepts` header.
+Neither vector API truly matches `std::vector`'s API.

 The general idea is to use an array of `union { T t }` to store the elements of the array, as such unions can be created without initializing the underlying